mauriciovancine/atlanticr/README.md

   ATLANTIC BATS: a data set of bat communities from the Atlantic Forests of South America
 - [`atlantic_birds`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_birds.html):
+  ATLANTIC BIRDS: a data set of bird species from the Brazilian Atlantic Forest
 - [`atlantic_camtraps`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_camtraps.html):
   ATLANTIC-CAMTRAPS: a dataset of medium and large terrestrial mammal communities in the Atlantic Forest of South America